yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 1. **Partitioned Multi-Active** - Multiple applications run in multiple regions and operate on just the local data.
 1. **Follow the workload** - Applications run closer to the leaders.
 1. **Geo-local dataset** - Applications read from geographically placed local data.
-1. **Data Access** - Applications just read from local replicas or do strongly consistent reads.
+1. **Data Access** - Applications either read from leaders for consistent reads or from local replicas for stale reads.

 Let's look at some of these application design patterns.
 <!--